zzdtravel

 New York Botanical Garden

-New York Botanical Garden-November 2024
+New York Botanical Garden-December 2024

 Founded back in 1891, this welcome expanse of green takes in 50 acres of old-growth forest, alongside lush gardens, ornate greenhouses and water features – a surprising find in the middle of the gritty, built-up Bronx.
 Covering a 250-acre plot of prime, green real estate surrounded by the crush of New York, the gardens were protected from development by the Torrey Botanical Society, the oldest botanical society in the Americas, founded by botanist John Torrey in the 1860s.